-As shown below, C1q inhibition was protective of photoreceptor cells and retinal function in a model of photoreceptor cell damage induced by light.
+C1q inhibition was shown to be protective of photoreceptor cells and retinal function in a model of photoreceptor cell damage induced by light.

-Phase 1b Trial in Glaucoma to Support Development in GA
+Phase 1b Trial of ANX007 in Glaucoma to Support Development in GA

 We completed single-ascending dose (n=9) and sham-controlled multiple dose (n=17) studies of intravitreal ANX007 in patients with glaucoma to evaluate safety, tolerability, pharmacokinetics and target engagement.
 These patients had aqueous humor taps so that ocular fluid could be analyzed for levels of ANX007 and free C1q immediately prior to first dose (day 1) and prior to second dose (day 29).
-The studies showed that ANX007 was well-tolerated at all doses (1 mg, 2.5 mg and 5 mg) and achieved complete suppression of C1q at 2.5 mg and 5 mg, as illustrated below.
-We believe these results suggest that ANX007 can be dosed monthly or potentially less frequently in future Phase 2 efficacy trials.
-We are exploring further development of ANX007 that could enable patients to be dosed as infrequently as every six months.
+The studies showed that ANX007 was well-tolerated at all doses (1 mg, 2.5 mg and 5 mg) and achieved complete suppression of C1q at 2.5 mg and 5 mg.